 While San Diego’s land values dropped significantly in 2006, the market has rebounded dramatically.

 According to Zillow, property values in San Diego have spiked 3.6% in the past 12 months.
-Rising property values can eat into a data center's profit margins when it becomes time to expand.
+When it becomes time to expand, rising property values can enter a data center's profit margins.

 With these three factors in mind, how are San Diego data centers achieving expansion?